SHoward-Realm/docs-platform-sh/getting-started-1/ios-quick-start/step-2-adding-partial-sync.md

 ### Adding new ToDo Items to the Project {#adding-new-todo-items-to-the-project}

-Adding new to do Items works exactly as it did in the non-partial sync version; the difference becomes clear a the point where we save the new ToDo item.
+Adding new to do Items works exactly as it did in the non-Query-based sync version; the difference becomes clear a the point where we save the new ToDo item.
 Rather than add the new item to the Realm directly, we append the new item to the list of items managed by the `Project`.
 This is accomplished by changing the addition code \(in the method `addItemButtonDidClick`\) :

-The non-partial sync version writes to the Realm using a local instance of the Realm which is created at the time the class was loaded \(lines 7-8\):
+The non-Query-based sync version writes to the Realm using a local instance of the Realm which is created at the time the class was loaded \(lines 7-8\):

 ```swift
 alertController.addAction(UIAlertAction(title: "Save", style: .default, handler: {